MicrosoftDocs/Viva/Viva/glint/people-page.md

 A count of present and past employees, listed by:

-- Active - working within your organization presently
+- Active: Working within your organization presently
-- Inactive - no longer work within your organization or are currently on leave
+- Inactive: No longer work within your organization or are currently on leave

 ### Login Enabled

 A count of employees who may be available to participate in a survey, sorted by:

-- Not Invited - Employees who don't have login access; the employee may be inactive or currently suspended.
+- Not Invited: Employees who don't have login access; the employee may be inactive or currently suspended.
 Suspended employees can't log in to the dashboard, but they may still take surveys and retain any assigned user roles.
 All historical data for this user will be preserved.
-- Pending - Employee has been invited but has not yet set up a password, or the employee has been moved to a new User Role and won't become active until a certain date.
+- Pending: Employee has been invited but has not yet set up a password, or the employee has been moved to a new User Role and won't become active until a certain date.
-- Active - Employee has login access.
+- Active: Employee has login access.

 ### User Roles

-A count of company admins, managers, HRBPs, and HR business partners listed by User Roles.
+A count of company admins, managers, Human Resources Business Partner (HRBP)s, and HR business partners listed by User Roles.

 ## Find information on a specific person